bg bg

 Obesity in Dogs

 A chubby pup is cute – there’s no doubt about that.
 Obesity and the broad range of health conditions it can cause, however, are nothing to smile at.
-Familiarizing yourself with pet nutrition best practices is part of standing out as a responsible pet owner.
-Plenty of breeds have a natural inclination toward overeating, so staying on top of a dog’s weight is often a round-the-clock effort.
+Familiarizing yourself with pet nutrition best practices is part of standing out as a responsible pet owner, regardless of your dog’s breed and their eating habits.

 The causes of obesity in dogs